YTPLGMVQ/Sankofa/README.md

 Our goal is to enable players to recognize and to learn from their mistakes and to try alternative strategies.

 **Retrograde** is a helper application that builds a database with the retrograde analysis of the game.
-The retrograde analysis is not perfect:
+The retrograde analysis takes some shortcuts for the sake of performance:
 * uses the simplified Awari rules which leads to slightly inaccurate scores
 * does not filter for the unreachable positions but processes them like the rest
 * stops once it has reached all possible positions for a level.
 Revisiting some could improve the evaluation.